Introduction

 Hybrid Benefit Disclaimer:

-The Azure Local Host fee (€10/core) and Windows Server fee (€23.30/core) can be waived if you qualify for Azure Hybrid Benefit under an Enterprise Agreement (EA) or a Cloud Solution Provider (CSP) subscription.
+The Azure Local Host fee (10/core) and Windows Server fee (23.30/core) can be waived if you qualify for Azure Hybrid Benefit under an Enterprise Agreement (EA) or a Cloud Solution Provider (CSP) subscription.
 MPSA or OEM + SA is not supported, and Hybrid Benefit is not defined for Open Value.
-Consult the Microsoft Azure Product Terms (EA/CSP), Microsoft Product Terms for Windows Server (EA/CSP), and Azure Hybrid Benefit for Windows Server for specifics.
-Product Terms override general documentation.
+Consult the

 Windows Server License Disclaimer:

-By default, a Windows Server guest fee of €23.30/core/month is applied unless waived or supplemented by custom pricing.
-For custom pricing, you can enter a monthly cost per node plus a one‑time cost per node for Datacenter licenses.
+By default, a Windows Server guest fee of 23.30/core/month is applied unless waived or supplemented by custom pricing.
 Confirm eligibility and final costs with your licensing provider.

 AVD and SQLmi Disclaimer: